cornell-dti/shOUT-Android/README.md

 A(n) **Android, iOS** app to help raise awareness of sexual assault on campus and give survivors a voice to share their stories and locate regions on campus where incidents have occurred. **additional related repository links**.
 ​
 ## Getting Started
-You will need **Android Studio, version number** to run the latest version of this app, which uses the following **SDKs, extensions, packages**:
+You will need **Android Studio** to run the latest version of this app, which uses the following **Firebase SDK and Google Maps API.**:
 ​
  * **api name***
  * Android API 27